-The Discipline Committee shall consist of the Vice-President (Academic) (or designate) as Chair, two Faculty members appointed for two-year staggered terms by the General Faculties Council and two student members recommended by the Students' Union and approved by the General Faculties Council.
+The Discipline Committee shall consist of the Vice-President (Academic) (or designate) as Chair, two Faculty members appointed by the General Faculties Council and two student members nominated by the Students' Union or Graduate Students Association.
 One alternate Faculty member and one alternate student member shall also be appointed and will be invited to serve in the event that Committee members are unable to do so.
-The alternate Faculty member will normally become a full Committee member for two subsequent years.

-2. Quorum
+Quorum